Calling All Patients and Caregivers: Share Your Perspective On Prescription Drugs

 Advocating for Patient-Driven Policy Solutions

-The EACH/PIC Coalition promotes treatment affordability policies that consider patient needs first.
+The EACH/PIC Coalition agrees there is a need to address high prescription drug costs for patients.
+We promote treatment affordability policies that consider patient needs first.
 We are concerned that the growing movement to conduct cost-reviews and implement payment limits on individual drugs are not sufficiently focused on patient needs and could lead to unintended consequences for patients.

 Cost reviews create a new incentive structure for payers that could compromise patient access to the selected medications due to increased utilization management or reshuffling of formularies.